-- A. The owner of a rental project approved for exemption will be required to sign an Extended Use Agreement to be recorded on the title to the property. - B. During the exemption period, the owner or a representative shall submit annual documentation of tenant income and rents for the affordable units in the project to the Portland Housing Bureau.
+- A. The owner of a rental project approved for exemption will be required to sign a Regulatory Agreement to be recorded on the title to the property. - B. During the exemption period, the owner or a representative shall submit annual documentation of tenant income and rents for the affordable units in the project to the Portland Housing Bureau.